Literacy Math Art

 We are making interdisciplinary connections through project based learning and culturally relevant content.

-The ALMA program will have its fifth show in Latino Arts Gallery in Summer 2017, Big Idea V, come in and see all the beautiful work!
+The ALMA program will have its fifth show in Latino Arts Gallery in Summer 2017, Big Idea V: Engage and Persist, come in and see all the beautiful work!

 To see the complete ALMA website with lesson plans, photos and news click here:

-The complete ALMA website is currently in progress, please excuse some missing information and check back soon to see all the exciting information!
+The complete ALMA website is currently in progress, please excuse some missing information and check back soon to see all the exciting updates!